yjl/vim-ide/README.md

     open project:
         cd into project root dir，vim (press enter button), must in project root dir. press F2 to open file tree, and select file to open. update index:
-        first open project or update some code in project, press F5 to update index，the index function is same to source insight index. read c/c++ code:
+        first time open project or update some code in project, press F5 to update index，the index function is same to source insight index. read c/c++ code:
         1.jump
             F3         throught tagbar to jump to another function in the file